Universal Epic Universe

 Universal Epic Universe is a theme park located in Orlando, Florida, United States.
-It opened on May 22, 2025, as the third theme park and fourth park overall to open at Universal Orlando.
-The park was part of a larger 750 acre development and features five themed areas: Celestial Park, Dark Universe, How to Train Your Dragon – Isle of Berk, Super Nintendo World, and The Wizarding World of Harry Potter – Ministry of Magic.
+Owned by NBCUniversal and operated by Universal Destinations & Experiences, the park officially opened on May 22, 2025, as the fourth park at Universal Orlando Resort.
+It is situated within a larger 750 acre land acquisition a few miles south of the resort's other parks and features five themed areas: Celestial Park, Dark Universe, How to Train Your Dragon – Isle of Berk, Super Nintendo World, and The Wizarding World of Harry Potter – Ministry of Magic.

-Construction began as early as August 2019, and the COVID-19 pandemic delayed the expected completion date.
-Details surrounding the park's themed areas and attractions were initially vague, and Super Nintendo World was the last themed land to be officially confirmed in early 2023.
-Headlining attractions include the motion-based dark rides Harry Potter and the Battle at the Ministry and Monsters Unchained: The Frankenstein Experiment, a dual-tracked racing roller coaster called Stardust Racers, and an augmented reality dark ride called Mario Kart: Bowser's Challenge.
+Construction was underway by August 2019 but was later delayed by the COVID-19 pandemic.
+Details about the park's themed areas and attractions were limited during development, with Super Nintendo World becoming the final themed land to be officially unveiled more than three years later.
+Major attractions include the motion-based dark rides Harry Potter and the Battle at the Ministry and Monsters Unchained: The Frankenstein Experiment, the dual-tracked roller coaster Stardust Racers, and the augmented reality dark ride Mario Kart: Bowser's Challenge.

 History

-In 2016, Nintendo and Universal announced their partnership to build attractions based on Nintendo properties.
-The original concept (now Super Nintendo World) was set to go into a site that was formally Kidzone at Universal Studios Florida.
-However, Universal managed to purchase land 4 miles south of the current Universal plot.
-This plot was east of Universal Blvd just north of State Road 528 by the Orange County Convention Center.
-Universal felt the Nintendo attractions would be a perfect anchor for a new park on the new land.

 On August 1, 2019, NBCUniversal announced that it was building a new theme park at Universal Orlando named Universal's Epic Universe.
-Chairman and CEO of Universal Parks & Resorts at the time, Tom Williams, released a statement labeling Epic Universe the "most immersive and innovative theme park" the company had ever created.
-Comcast and NBCUniversal officials expected the new park to create 14,000 additional jobs, and Governor Ron DeSantis shared positive feedback in a public statement.
+Tom Williams, Chairman and CEO of Universal Parks & Resorts at the time, released a statement labeling Epic Universe the "most immersive and innovative theme park" the company had ever created.
+Officials anticipated the new park's state and local economic contribution would be significant, including the hiring of an additional 14,000 employees and nearly doubling tax revenue generated by the resort.
+Governor Ron DeSantis shared positive feedback in a public statement.

-Concept art released by Universal during the official announcement in August 2019 left details purposely vague.
-Many franchises were rumored to appear in the park, including lands dedicated to How to Train Your Dragon, Fantastic Beasts, Universal Classic Monsters, and the Nintendo franchises Super Mario and Donkey Kong.
-In January 2020, the presence of Super Nintendo World in the park was confirmed by multiple Comcast executives.
-Epic Universe's version of Super Nintendo World was officially announced in February 2023, with CEO Mark Woodbury calling it the "worst-kept secret in history".
+Concept art released by Universal during the official announcement left details purposely vague.
+It was widely speculated that the various lands within Epic Universe would be based on franchises such as How to Train Your Dragon, Fantastic Beasts, Universal Classic Monsters, and several Nintendo properties including Super Mario and Donkey Kong.
+Comcast executives confirmed the addition of Super Nintendo World in January 2020, although official confirmation did not occur until February 2023.
+CEO Mark Woodbury would later call it the "worst-kept secret in history".